How Graitec and cloud-based Autodesk software have transformed the design culture at BIM3

 We started looking at it a bit before lockdown and now have enough licences for everybody who works with us.
 When lockdown started, we

 experienced a couple of days of disruption, but since then, we have been able to continue our current projects with very little impact on our clients.”
 “In fact, the use of BIM Collaborate Pro has driven efficiency, enabling us to quickly expand the size and capability of our project teams,” explained Richard Hasell.
 “Some of our team are based outside the UK and decided to move back home to their families at the start of the first lockdown.
 With the help of BIM Collaborate Pro, they have been able to continue working as normal on our key projects – and that

 has been a real positive.

-the software has, for example, enabled the building services team to share files easily with architects and structural engineers.
+“Thanks to BIM Collaborate Pro, it has also been easier for different stakeholders on any construction project to understand each other and work closely together.
+Using the software has, for example, enabled the building services team to share files easily with architects and structural engineers.
 And from the BIM3 perspective, this has allowed it to explain building services concepts more successfully to those who may only have limited knowledge.

 BIM3 believes that tools like Autodesk BIM Collaborate Pro are especially invaluable on larger construction projects.
-For example, on the Leadenhall project, BIM3 is working with 19 other companies and interacting 150-200 design models.
+For example, on the Leadenhall project, BIM3 is working with 19 other companies and interacting with 150-200 design models.